 - 26. Scaling up cost-effective primary prevention interventions: Principal areas of focus should include safe drinking-water and safe sanitation, air pollution and clean energy, chemicals and wastes, climate change and health, integrated vector management, and health in the workplace. - (a) Improve access to safe drinking-water, sanitation and hygiene (WASH): The necessary measures should be taken to further implement the actions agreed in resolutions WHA64.24 and WHA64.15.
-In line with WHO guidelines for drinking-water quality, efforts should focus on scaling up existing initiatives such as water safety plans (WSP), Sanitation Safety Planning (SSP), household water treatment and safe storage (HWTS), and WASH in specific settings, including health facilities and schools.
+In line with WHO guidelines for drinking-water quality, 21 efforts should focus on scaling up existing initiatives such as water safety plans (WSP), Sanitation Safety Planning (SSP), household water treatment and safe storage (HWTS), and WASH in specific settings, including health facilities and schools.
 WASH should be further mainstreamed in health programming, including into nutrition, neglected tropical diseases, maternal, child and newborn health within the context of Infection Prevention and Control.
 Member States should ensure that their strategies are aligned with and contribute to the realization of SDG 6. - (b) Manage air pollution and promote clean energy: National legislation and regulatory instruments on public health should be harmonized and enforced to promote the use of clean energy sources for cooking, heating and lighting.
 The health sector should promote access to sustainable and clean/renewable energy in health-care facilities, and enhance sustainable urban policies in energy, transport, waste management and industry in order to reduce the emission of short-lived climate pollutants.
-Member States should promote air pollution monitoring and consolidate evidence on its impact on human health, in line with resolution WHA68.8 and SDGs 7 and 11. - (c) Manage chemicals and waste.
-This will be conducted in line with the WHO road map to enhance health sector engagement in the strategic approach to international chemicals management towards the 2020 goal and beyond, the Strategic Approach to International Chemical Management, the Minamata Convention on mercury and other Multilateral Environment Agreements ratified by Member States, and the International Health Regulations (2005).
-Member States should develop national frameworks for chemical and waste management, establish and strengthen poisons centres, and surveillance alert and response mechanisms for chemical incidents. - (d) Integrated vector management (IVM): Within the context of the global vector control response (Document A70/26 Rev.1.), Member States should plan and implement evidence-based vector control by promoting integrated vector management (IVM) to reduce or interrupt the transmission of vector-borne diseases.
-Scaling up existing vector control interventions such as long-lasting insecticidal nets and indoor residual spraying; vector surveillance, including management of insecticide resistance as well as vector control operations during emergencies, should be addressed as priorities.
+Member States should promote air pollution monitoring and consolidate evidence on its impact on human health, in line with resolution WHA68.822 and SDGs 7 and 11.5 - (c) Manage chemicals and waste.
+This will be conducted in line with the WHO road map to enhance health sector engagement in the strategic approach to international chemicals management towards the 2020 goal and beyond, 23 the Strategic Approach to International Chemical Management, the Minamata Convention on mercury and other Multilateral Environment Agreements 24 ratified by Member States, and the International Health Regulations (2005).
+Member States should develop national frameworks for chemical and waste management, establish and strengthen poisons centres, and surveillance alert and response mechanisms for chemical incidents. - (d) Integrated vector management (IVM): Integrated vector control (IVC) Within the context of the global vector control response (Document A70/26 Rev.1.), 25 Member States should plan and implement evidence-based vector control by promoting integrated vector management (IVM) to reduce or interrupt the transmission of vector-borne diseases.
+Scaling up existing vector control interventions such as long-lasting insecticidal nets and

-WHO, Guidelines for drinking-water quality: Fourth edition incorporating the first addendum.
+21 WHO, Guidelines for drinking-water quality: Fourth edition incorporating the first addendum.
 Geneva, World Health Organization, 2017.